West Coast Plants

 Couldn't load pickup availability

-In addition to being semi-evergreen, Alpine strawberries are everbearing, producing flowers and fruit from late spring through fall.
-Fruit are born above the plants on long stems, keeping the berries above the soil, and ground-dwelling pests.
+In addition to being semi-evergreen, Rügen alpine strawberries are everbearing, producing flowers and fruit from late spring right through fall.
+Fruit are born above the plants on long stems, keeping the berries above the soil, and out of reach of ground-dwelling pests.

-Alpine strawberries are a great addition to any food garden and are very popular amongst those who have tried them!
+Rügen alpine strawberries are a great addition to any food garden and are very popular amongst those who have tasted their berries.

-Common names: Alpine Strawberry, Woodland Strawberry, Rugen Alpine Strawberry
+Common names: Rügen Alpine Strawberry, Rügen Strawberry, Alpine Strawberry, Woodland Strawberry

 Edible: Fruit